-Question 39: For two thousand years, the whole religious world has believed that God is a Trinity, and the Trinity is a classic theory of the whole of Christian doctrine.
-So does the interpretation of “the Trinity” really hold up?
+Question 37: For the last two millennia, the entire religious world has believed that God is a Trinity—the Trinity has been a classic theory of the whole of Christian doctrine.
+So does the interpretation of the Trinity really hold up?
 Does the Trinity really exist?
 Why do you say that the Trinity is the religious world’s greatest fallacy?

-You all base your affirmation that the Lord Jesus Christ is the Son of God on what is recorded in the Bible and then when you see the Lord Jesus praying to God the Father, this further affirms that the Lord Jesus and God have a father-son relationship.
-Add to that the testimony of the Holy Spirit and the testimony and defining of the apostles, and you are then sure that God is the Trinity.
-For two thousand years the world of religion has confirmed the one true God who created the heavens and earth and all things to be the Trinity, entirely because God was incarnated to do the work of redemption and because of the misunderstandings that arose from people not understanding the truth of the incarnation.
-Although many people feel that the Trinity interpretation doesn’t quite fit, because they don’t know the truth about the incarnation they define God in this far-fetched way.
-If it wasn’t for the coming of Almighty God, revealing the mysteries of the incarnation and dissecting this, the greatest fallacy of the world of religion since the creation of the world, no one would be able to know that the Trinity interpretation is in error.
-In actual fact, since the world was created, God has never said that He is a Trinity, the incarnate Lord Jesus never said that God is a Trinity either, and the Holy Spirit has also never testified that God is a Trinity, and this is an accepted fact.
-The Trinity interpretation came about after the incarnate Lord Jesus had come, when there arose in people a mistaken understanding of God because they didn’t understand the truth of the incarnation.
-Within the Bible, many people see the Holy Spirit testifying to the Lord Jesus being the beloved Son, and they see Him praying to God the Father, so there arises conceptions and imaginings about God, as though God were three persons—the Father, the Son and the Holy Spirit.
-Therefore, many people don’t know which God to pray to, nor do they know which God dominates all things and decides all things.
-Some people feel that praying to one God isn’t right and they want to throw the other two into the mix.
-Some people feel uneasy praying to the Lord Jesus, so they have to include Jehovah God.
-These behaviors confuse people and throw their hearts into disorder.
-The disciples at that time actually asked the Lord Jesus what the true situation was concerning God the Father, and the Lord Jesus replied clearly, saying: “Have I been so long time with you, and yet have you not known me…? he that has seen me has seen the Father; and how say you then, Show us the Father?
-Believe you not that I am in the Father, and the Father in me?”
-(Jhn 14:9-10), “I and my Father are one” (Jhn 10:30).
-The Father and the Son are one, one God, and this is an absolute truth, with no mistake.
+You all base your affirmation that the Lord Jesus Christ is the Son of God on what is recorded in the Bible, and then when you see the Lord Jesus praying to God the Father, this further affirms for you that the Lord Jesus and God have a Father-Son relationship.
+Add to that the testimony of the Holy Spirit and the testimony and delimitations of the apostles, and you are then sure that God is the Trinity.
+For two thousand years, the world of religion has been certain that the one true God who created the heavens and earth and all things is the Trinity, entirely because God was incarnated to do the work of redemption, as well as because of the misunderstandings that arose from people failing to understand the truth of the incarnation.
+Although many people feel that the Trinity interpretation doesn’t quite fit, since they don’t know the truth of the incarnation they delimit God in this far-fetched way.
+If it wasn’t for the coming of Almighty God, revealing the mysteries of the incarnation and dissecting this, the greatest fallacy of the world of religion since the creation of the world, no one would be able to recognize the error in the Trinity interpretation.
+In actual fact, since the world was created, God has never said that He is a Trinity, neither did the incarnate Lord Jesus, and neither has the Holy Spirit ever testified that God is a Trinity—this is an accepted fact.
+The Trinity interpretation came about after the coming of the incarnate Lord Jesus, when there arose among people a mistaken understanding of God stemming from their lack of understanding of the truth of the incarnation.
+Within the Bible, many people see the Holy Spirit testifying to the Lord Jesus being the beloved Son, and they see Him praying to God the Father, so there arise notions and imaginings about God, as though God were three persons—the Father, the Son and the Holy Spirit.
+Therefore, many people don’t know which God they should pray to, nor do they know which God rules over all things and decides all things.
+Some people feel that praying to one God isn’t right, so they want to throw the other two into the mix; some feel uneasy praying just to the Lord Jesus, so they have to include Jehovah God as well.
+This confuses people and throws their hearts into disorder.
+The disciples at that time actually asked the Lord Jesus what the true situation was concerning God the Father, and the Lord Jesus replied clearly, saying: “Have I been so long time with you, and yet have you not known Me…? he that has seen Me has seen the Father; and how say you then, Show us the Father?
+Believe you not that I am in the Father, and the Father in Me?”
+(Jhn 14:9–10), “I and My Father are one” (Jhn 10:30).
+The Father and the Son are one, one God—this is an absolute truth, with no mistake.

 Let’s see what Almighty God says.
 “If any among you says that the Trinity indeed exists, then explain what exactly is this one God in three persons.
 What is the Holy Father?
 What is the Son?
 What is the Holy Spirit?
 Is Jehovah the Holy Father?
 Is Jesus the Son?
 Then what of the Holy Spirit?
 Is not the Father a Spirit?
 Is not the substance of the Son also a Spirit?
 Was not the work of Jesus the work of the Holy Spirit?
 Was not the work of Jehovah at the time carried out by a Spirit the same as Jesus’?
 How many Spirits can God have?
 According to your explanation, the three persons of the Father, the Son, and the Holy Spirit are one; if so, there are three Spirits, but to have three Spirits means there are three Gods.
 This means that there is no one true God; how can this kind of God still have the inherent substance of God?
 If you accept that there is only one God, then how can He have a son and be a father?
 Are these not all simply your notions?
 There is only one God, only one person in this God, and only one Spirit of God, much as it is written down in the Bible that ‘There is only one Holy Spirit and only one God.’
 Regardless of whether the Father and the Son of which you speak exist, there is only one God after all, and the substance of the Father, the Son, and the Holy Spirit you believe in is the substance of the Holy Spirit.
 In other words, God is a Spirit, but He is able to become flesh and live among men, as well as to be above all things.
 His Spirit is all-inclusive and omnipresent.
 He can simultaneously be in the flesh and throughout the universe.
 Since all people say that God is the only one true God, then there is a single God, divisible at will by none!
 God is only one Spirit, and only one person; and that is the Spirit of God.
 If it is as you say, the Father, the Son, and the Holy Spirit, then are They not three Gods?
 The Holy Spirit is one matter, the Son another, and the Father yet another.
 They are distinct persons of different substances, so how then can They each be part of a single God?
 The Holy Spirit is a Spirit; this is easy for man to understand.
 If so, then the Father is even more so a Spirit.
 He has never descended onto earth and has never become flesh; He is Jehovah God in the heart of man, and He is certainly a Spirit as well.
 Then what is the relationship between Him and the Holy Spirit?
 Is it the relationship between Father and Son?
 Or is it the relationship between the Holy Spirit and the Spirit of the Father?
 Is the substance of each Spirit the same?
 Or is the Holy Spirit an instrument of the Father?
 How can this be explained?
 And then what is the relationship between the Son and the Holy Spirit?
 Is it a relationship between two Spirits or the relationship between a man and a Spirit?
 These are all matters that can have no explanation!
 If They are all one Spirit, then there can be no talk of three persons, for They are possessed of a single Spirit.
 If They were distinct persons, then Their Spirits would vary in strength, and simply They could not be one single Spirit” (“Does the Trinity Exist?” in The Word Appears in the Flesh).